Mariane Pearl

 Mariane van Neyenhoff Pearl (born 23 July 1967) is a French freelance journalist and a former reporter and columnist for Glamour magazine.
 She is the widow of Daniel Pearl, an American journalist who was the South Asia Bureau Chief for The Wall Street Journal, who was kidnapped and murdered by terrorists in Pakistan in early 2002, during the early months of the United States' War on Terror.
 Pearl published a memoir, A Mighty Heart (2003), about her husband and his life.
 It was adapted as a film of the same name, released in 2007.

 Life and career

-Mariane van Neyenhoff was born in Clichy, Hauts-de-Seine, France, to a Cuban mother of Afro-Chinese-Cuban descent and a Dutch Jewish father.
+Mariane van Neyenhoff was born in Clichy, Hauts-de-Seine, France, to a Cuban mother of Afro-Cuban and Chinese Cuban descent and a Dutch Jewish father.
 Her paternal grandfather was a diamond merchant in the Netherlands.
 Mariane and her brother Satchi Van Neyenhoff were raised in Paris, where they both started their careers.
 Satchi Van Neyenhoff became a sound editor.

-Van Neyenhoff started in journalism.
-She became a reporter for international Glamour magazine.
+Van Neyenhoff started in journalism as a reporter for international Glamour magazine.
 In addition, she had a column with the magazine, known as the Global Diary Column.
 She explored aspects of globalization as seen through fashion and its business elements.

 Van Neyenhoff met American journalist Daniel Pearl in 1999, while he was on assignment in Paris.

 They married in August 1999 in Paris.
 After Pearl was promoted to South Asia Bureau Chief for The Wall Street Journal, they lived for a time in Mumbai, India.
 She also traveled with him to Karachi, Pakistan, to cover aspects of the United States' War on Terrorism.
 In 2002, he was kidnapped after meeting a source for dinner.
 Pakistani militants announced the abduction.
 They murdered Daniel Pearl by beheading on 1 February 2002.
 Adam Daniel Pearl, the son of Daniel and Mariane, was born in Paris four months after his father had been murdered.
-Mariane Pearl is a practicing Nichiren Buddhist and a member of Soka Gakkai International.
+Mariane Pearl is a practising Nichiren Buddhist and a member of Soka Gakkai International.

 Mariane Pearl's memoir, A Mighty Heart, deals with the events surrounding her husband's kidnapping and murder by Pakistani militants in 2002.
-Both United States and Pakistani agencies joined to try to capture his killers and bring them to justice.
+United States and Pakistani agencies made efforts to capture his killers and bring them to justice.

 In July 2002, Ahmed Omar Saeed Sheikh, a British national of Pakistani origin, was sentenced in Pakistan to death by hanging for Pearl's abduction and murder.
 His sentence was commuted to life in jail.
 Three other men were convicted of their roles in the journalist's murder.

 Adaptation of memoir

 Her book was adapted for the 2007 film of the same name.
-Co-produced by Brad Pitt, Andrew Eaton and Dede Gardner and directed by Michael Winterbottom, the film stars Angelina Jolie and Dan Futterman as Mariane and Daniel Pearl.
+It was co-produced by Brad Pitt, Andrew Eaton and Dede Gardner and directed by Michael Winterbottom.
+The film stars Angelina Jolie and Dan Futterman as Mariane and Daniel Pearl.